 The best advice we could give is to prepare for all types of weather

-Weather conditions in Lapland can change quickly and often, so all travelers should bring many layers of warm, comfortable inner wear such as long johns, long sleeved t-shirts, sweaters and pants.
+Weather conditions in Lapland can change quickly and often.
+For this reason, all travellers should bring many layers of warm, comfortable inner wear such as long johns, long sleeved shirts, jumpers and trousers.

-- Thin woolen or fleece gloves (ideal as a base layer under snowmobile gloves)
+- Thin thermal gloves (ideal as a base layer under snowmobile gloves)

 - Heat pads for hands and feet

 - Flashlight if you are staying in a wilderness cabin

 - Travellers 4 years old and older will be provided with warm garments for outdoor activities in winter.
 Please note that most Lapland tour operators are not able to provide warm clothes for children under 4, so come prepared.

 Ready for any weather now?
 Then it's time to explore our winter tours in snowy Lapland.